penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/08-extend-tools-with-code.md

 ---
 title: Extend your tools with code - Module 08
-description: Learn how to extend the functionality of your Azure Logic Apps workflows and agents with builtin tools. ms.service: azure-logic-apps
+description: Learn how to extend the functionality of your Azure Logic Apps workflows and agents with built-in tools. ms.service: azure-logic-apps
 author: brbenn
 ms.author: brbenn